About ASME

 • co-operating with all music organisations, with other official bodies representing other fields of education, and with those responsible for administration at all levels of education throughout the nation.

-ASME is Australia’s only affiliate organisation of the International Society for Music Education (ISME), which exists under the auspices of UNESCO’s Music Council.
-ASME also represents music education on the National Advocates for Arts Education (NAAE).
+ASME is a partner on the Council of Professional Associations (CoPA) of the International Society for Music Education (ISME).
+ISME is affiliated to the International Music Council and UNESCO, and has members in more than eighty countries.
+ASME also represents music education on the National Advocates for Arts Education (NAAE) in Australia.

 As an Australia-wide organisation, ASME operates under a National Executive and representative National Council who work through Chapters in Australia’s States and Territories in accordance with the Constitution.